fabcotech/dappy-docs/docs/create_a_zone.md

 ```
 Using dappy network gamma
-Will process the following zones        : bobby53
+Will process the following zones        : mydomain
 Dappy network   :  gamma
 Public key      :  abcdefgh
 Purchases and updates were deployed, now do dappy-cli check to verify the state of your domains